Click to show tips

 Can I calculate age for past or future dates?

-Yes, the "Standard Age/Duration" mode allows you to input any valid start and end date, past, present, or future.
-The "Countdown Timer" is for future dates, and "Milestones" can show past and future milestone dates from a start date.
+Yes, the "Standard Age Calculation" mode allows you to input any valid start and end date, past, present, or future.
+The "Countdown Timer" is for future dates, and "Numerical Anniversaries" can show past and future milestone dates from a start date.

 What if I enter a birth date that hasn't occurred yet?